yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     -  On the 'on-premises' virtual machine (OnPremVM), attempt to initiate a Remote Desktop session to any virtual machine on the AppSubnet (10.8.0.0/25).
 Note that this should fail since it is blocked by Azure Firewall.

-    -  On the jump host virtual machine (WGMGMT1), open Internet Explorer and browse to the web application deployed to the WGVnet2 via the private IP address of the Azure Load Balancer(10.8.0.100).
+    -  In the Azure portal, navigate to and browse to the web application deployed to the WGVnet2 via the private IP address of the Azure Load Balancer(10.8.0.100).
 Note that this traffic is routed (and allowed) via Azure Firewall.

-    -  On the jump host virtual machine (WGMGMT1), initiate a Remote Desktop session to the WGWEB1 via its private IP address (10.8.0.4).
-This should be successful since it is allowed by Azure Firewall.
+    -  In the Azure portal, navigate to the WGWEB1 VM and initiate a Bastion connection session to the WGWEB1 virtual machine by selecting **Connect** and **Bastion**.
+This should be successful since it is allowed by Azure Firewall and Azure Bastion Host.

-    -  On the jump host virtual machine (WGMGMT1), initiate a Remote Desktop session to the WGWEB2 via its private IP address (10.8.0.5).
-This should be successful since it is allowed by Azure Firewall.
+    -  In the Azure portal, navigate to the WGWEB1 VM and initiate a Bastion connection session to the WGWEB2 virtual machine by selecting **Connect** and **Bastion**.
+This should be successful since it is allowed by Azure Firewall and Azure Bastion Host.

-    -  On the jump host virtual machine (WGMGMT1), initiate a Remote Desktop session to the WGSQL1 via its private IP address (10.8.1.4).
+    -  From within the WGWEB1 VM Bastion connection session, initiate a Remote Desktop session to the WGSQL1 via its private IP address (10.8.1.4).
 This should be successful since it is allowed by Azure Firewall.

 ## Exercise 10: Create a Network Monitoring Solution